-We have demonstrated a history of investing in our workforce by offering competitive salaries, wages and benefits.
+We have demonstrated a history of investing in our workforce by offering competitive salaries, fair living wages and comprehensive benefits.
 To foster a stronger sense of ownership and align the interests of our personnel with shareholders, we provide long-term incentive programs that include restricted stock units, performance share units and cash awards.
 Additionally, we offer short-term cash incentive programs, which are discretionary and are based on individual and company performance factors, among others.
 Furthermore, we offer comprehensive benefits to our full-time employees working 30 hours or more per week.
 To be an employer of choice and maintain the strength of our workforce, we consistently assess the current business environment and labor market to refine our compensation and benefits programs and other resources available to our personnel.
 Among other benefits, these include:

-- comprehensive health insurance, including vision and dental; we have not increased employee premiums in over 15 years; - employee Health Savings Accounts, including contributions to these accounts by us; - 401(k) retirement savings plan with discretionary contribution matching opportunities; - competitive paid time off and sick leave programs; and - wellness support benefits including an employee assistance program and short-term and long-term disability coverage, among others.
+- comprehensive health insurance, including vision and dental; we have not increased employee premiums in over 15 years; - employee Health Savings Accounts, including contributions to these accounts by us; - 401(k) retirement savings plan with discretionary contribution matching opportunities; - competitive paid time off and sick leave programs; - paid parental leave; - student loan repayment matching opportunities; and - wellness support benefits including an employee assistance program, short-term and long-term disability coverage and subsidized gym memberships among others.